ros2/ros2_documentation/source/Tutorials/Intermediate/Writing-An-Async-Node-With-Asyncio-Python.rst

    .. group-tab:: macOS

-      rosdep only runs on Linux, so you can skip ahead to next step.
+      rosdep only runs on Linux, so you can skip ahead to the next step.

    .. group-tab:: Windows